 Julie P. Noble

 Julie P. Noble, a former Principal Research Scientist in the Research Division at ACT, conducts research on differential achievement by racial/ethnic and gender groups; college readiness, admissions, and developmental/remedial course placement; and longitudinal college success.
 A former music educator, she completed Master’s and doctoral degrees in Educational Research and Statistics and began working as an educational researcher/analyst at ACT in 1984.
-She officially retired from ACT in 2014, where she is currently working as a part-time research consultant.
+She officially retired from ACT in 2014.

 Dr. DeLaine Priest obtained her undergraduate degree in Business Administration and Master of Art in Counselor Education from the University of Alabama, Birmingham.
 She received her Doctorate degree in Organizational Leadership from Nova Southeastern University.
 Dr. Priest serves as Associate Vice President of Student Success in the division of Student Development and Enrollment Services (SDES).
 Under her leadership SDES has nationally received the following awards and recognitions: NACADA Outstanding Institutional Advising Program, NACADA Outstanding Electronic Publication Award, NCLCA/LSCHE Website Excellence Award, NASPA Exemplary Program Award, First Year Experience (FYE) Student Advocacy Award, and the Noel-Levitz Retention Excellence Award.
 Dr. Priest joined the University of Central Florida (UCF) in 1994 and provides leadership, strategic planning, and supervision to 11 UCF units.